|

 Use with block occupancy detection:

-Current sensing block occupancy detectors can be used with the TS2, TS3 and TS5 signal controllers, either to supplement the IR sensors at certain locations, or to replace the IR sensors.
+Current sensing block occupancy detectors can be used with the TS2, TS3 and TS5 signal controllers,

 Each block occupancy detector must have an isolated output, either a relay contact or an opto-isolator.